EZ Home Search Guide to Living in Iredell County, NC

 Approximately 62% of Iredell County’s residents lived in an urban area.

-Looking closer at Mooresville, median sale prices were $409,380 in the October 2021 report.
-This was an 18% increase year-over-year.
-Homes were on the market an average of 13 days until sale, a 72% drop.
-New listings in Mooresville were down for the month and year-to-date, and the city had less than a month’s supply of inventory.
-Median sale prices in Mooresville tended to be higher than the Charlotte metro region, with significant increases starting late 2019.
+Looking closer at Mooresville, median home prices were $475,000 for 2023.
+This was a 3.9% increase year-over-year and 56% up from 2019.
+More recently in August 2024, the homes for sale were on the market an average of 38 days until close.
+Like much of the nation, new listings in Mooresville were rising for the month and year-to-date.
+Median sale prices in Mooresville tended to be higher than other suburbs in the Charlotte metro region, with significant increases starting in late 2019.

-In Statesville, the median sale price was $267,850, a 33% year-over-year increase.
-The average home was on the market for 21 days until sale.
-The months’ supply of inventory is 1.3 months.
-New listings in Statesville were up for the month and the year.
+In Statesville, the median sale price was $294,500, a 7.1% year-over-year increase.
+The average home was on the market for 88 days until sale.
+The months’ supply of inventory was 2.7 months.
+By August 2024, new listings in Statesville were down for the month and the year.
+Along with that, year-over-year median home prices declined 1.4% but were still up 5.4% for the year-to-date at $304,999.

 Iredell County residents paid a $0.5375 property tax rate.
 Values were last assessed in 2019 and will be re-valued in 2023.